-- Mother positions her infants lying on their side in the cradle position with the first infant pressed up against her body. - The other infant is pressed up against the first infant.
+- Mother positions the infants lying on their side in the cradle position with the first infant pressed up against the mother's body. - The other infant is pressed up against the first infant.
 Their bodies will criss-cross. - The infants' heads will be in the mother's forearms with their heads slightly extended back.